TeamIDE vs Jupyter

 No server setup, no browser tab, no network dependency.
 TeamIDE is a native desktop application that works completely offline out of the box.

-Local inference engines, a pure C training framework, and GPU management tools built directly into the IDE.
-Not bolted on through extensions.
+Local inference engines, a pure C training framework, and GPU management tools are in active development at TeamIDE Labs and coming to the IDE.

 Version Control First